fpgmaas/ckit/docs/configuration.md

 ## Configuration

-_peaks_ looks for configuration in the following two locations
+_ckit_ looks for configuration in the following two locations

-- From a `peaks.yaml` file in the current directory
+- From a `ckit.yaml` file in the current directory
-- From any `.yaml` file in the the global configuration directory, which is defaulted to `~/peaks`, but which can be overridden with the environment variable `peaks_HOME`.
+- From any `.yaml` file in the the global configuration directory, which is defaulted to `~/ckit`, but which can be overridden with the environment variable `ckit_HOME`.

 Each `.yaml` file can contain one or more command groups, each containg one or more commands